Attesting Function Calls

 "function": "helloWorld"

-where code_file is the path to the WASM we built in the previous step, and function is the name of the exported function we want to call.
+}where code_file is the path to the WASM we built in the previous step, and function is the name of the exported function we want to call.

 To invoke our function, we need to pass the invocation template to bky-as CLI by calling:

-where we read and pipe the contents of fn-call.json to the bky-as attest-fn-call command.
+cat fn-call.json | bky-as attest-fn-call > out.jsonwhere we read and pipe the contents of fn-call.json to the bky-as attest-fn-call command.
 The bky-as CLI will invoke our function on a Blocky AS server and save its response to out.json.

-Note that the call to bky-as attest-fn-call will use the config.toml configuration file.
-Its host field, set to local-server, will direct bky-as to start a local, non-TEE instance of the Blocky AS server to run our function in dev mode.
-You can confirm this by finding the following output:
+bky-as attest-fn-callwill use the config.toml configuration file.
+Itshostfield, set tolocal-server, will directbky-asto start a local, non-TEE instance of the Blocky AS server to run our function in dev mode.
+You can confirm this by finding the following output:🚀 Starting local server at http://127.0.0.1:8081 ...successIf you'd like to send our function for execution on a Blocky AS server hosted on a TEE, you can follow the Getting Started instructions.

 Step 4: Extract function output from the Blocky AS attestation